gatein/gatein-portal/portal/README.md

 * Bookmarkability of the page: the engine provides links that will restore the state of the page.
 * Browser back button support
 * Harmless multitab navigation: an user can open several tab on the same page without creating conflicts between applications based on render parameters

 However there is a slight drawback, when user navigates to another page, the parameters are lost as they are only maintained on the same page.
-We will introduce *window session scoped state" to declare that a window will have its state stored in the portal session, this should be configured in the deployment descriptor of the application.
+We will introduce *window session scoped state* to declare that a window will have its state stored in the portal session, this should be configured in the deployment descriptor of the application.

 ## URL encoding